When starting your podcast, you need to decide whether to use a DIY approach or hire professionals.

 Hiring a podcast production company takes a lot of the stress off your hands.

-You may have some slight trepidation over handing part of the production process over to another company, but remember that they’re working with you.
-You will still be able to retain creative control over the content of the podcast - after all, you’re the expert in your field, just as they’re the experts in theirs!
+You may have some slight trepidation over handing part of the production process to another company, but remember that they’re working with you.
+You will still be able to retain creative control over the podcast’s content - after all, you’re the expert in your field, just as they’re the experts in theirs!

 Production Pros and Cons